blendi-remade/blendi-remade/README.md

 working as an engineer at [fal](https://fal.ai/)

+MEng in Computer Engineering @ University of Cambridge

 *some of my favorite work is:*

 [Sprite Sheet Creator](https://github.com/blendi-remade/sprite-sheet-creator): Sprite sheet generator for 2D pixel art characters with AI-powered character generation from prompts or images, supporting side-scroller and isometric RPG-style games.